sboerrigter/wordpress-starter/README.md

 # WordPress Starter

-This is a WordPress starter project for custom theme development with Composer, Gutenberg, Advanced Custom Fields, Vite, Tailwind CSS, Prettier and Deployer.
-Just the way I like it.
+WordPress starter project for custom theme development with Composer, Vite, Tailwind CSS, Prettier and other tools I like.

-It contains a few useful WordPress plugins, PHP dependencies and JavaScript packages and a custom starter theme to get a head start with custom theme development.
+It contains a few useful WordPress plugins, development tools and a custom starter theme to get a head start with custom theme development.
 The theme contains a few simple templates, styles and scripts and some PHP classes with sensible defaults that can be easily customized.

 ## Features

-This starter project uses the folowing development tools and plugins, but can be easily customized:
+This starter project uses the folowing PHP dependencies and JavaScript packages by default.
+Of course, this can be customized to your liking or the project specific needs:

 ### Development tools